- .Regular Army

 Unsure about any requirements?
 Our recruitment team is here to help.

 Animals – mostly dogs and horses – are an important part of Army life.
-As a Veterinary Technician, you take care of them alongside our highly skilled Army Vets.
+As a Veterinary Nurse, you take care of them alongside our highly skilled Army Vets.
 You work all over the world and deal with everything from injured search dogs to sick cavalry horses.
 You could be preparing an operating theatre one day and nursing hospitalized animals the next.
 It’s great experience that can help you get valuable qualifications and a job if you return to civilian life.
 When you’re not building your skills and career, you’ll have time to enjoy sports and make some amazing friends.

 Key responsibilities